Conducting Ethnographic Research - Online

 Training and Capacity Building Coordinator, National Centre for Research Methods, University of Southampton

-The aim of this two-day training course is to introduce participants to the practice and ethics of ethnographic research.
+The aim of this two-day online training course is to introduce participants to the practice and ethics of ethnographic research.
 Through a mix of plenary sessions, group and independent work, participants will learn the basic principles of participant observation and research design, as well as the foundations of ethical ethnographic research.
 The course will also examine the ways in which other qualitative and creative methods of data collection may be productively integrated in ethnographic research.

 The course covers: